Accidents do happen and they're not fun, that's for sure – so learn to stay cool and do the right thing after a crash.

 You must exchange your car registration number, name and address, and details of the registered keeper if different from the driver.
 We also recommend you exchange phone numbers.

-If the police are at the scene, you'll have to show them your car insurance document.
-If it's not in the car at the time, you should take it to your local police station within seven days.
 You should also take down the other driver's registration number in case they've given you a phoney name – the police can trace the owner with that information.